Overtaken Captive States Writer’s Commentary

 I liked the way all of the ‘hows’ and ‘whys’ worked out the way they did.
 I hope readers have a good time with this grim story, and enjoy one of my best science fiction novels Overtaken.
-I hope that fans get out of the book all I put into it: From the fiction to the fear.
+Besides that, I hope that fans get out of the book all I put into it: From the fiction to the fear.

 Please add this book to your best science fiction novels list.

 This young man is not really considered a computer hacker.Hhe is more of a code writer at the Pentagon in Washington, DC, but he hails from the small town in Iowa.
 Josh’s parents are alive, but they stayed in the heartland.
 Josh is literally winging it in life on his own, but he is smart, confident, and driven, so he is unafraid.
 Josh has no girlfriend, and he is typically too busy in work to hang out with others and have fun.
 He is dependable, and he is making his parents very proud of him.
 Though a nerd by nature, Josh is in good shape, and he is very attractive, with longish dark brown hair that he wears a bit feathered; his eyes are brown as well.

 Kamryn is a petite girl with blonde hair and green eyes.
 She is highly intelligent but has absolutely no upbringing as far as moral responsibility is concerned.
 She is a professional computer hacker and is mostly concerned with staying under the cops’ radar and maintaining her freedom.
 When the invasion happens, Kamryn takes off, and this is when she meets Josh Nichols.